khoben/sheetselection/README.md

 ## Based on [minibugdev/SheetSelection](https://github.com/minibugdev/SheetSelection/tree/d6958f9a4ebe95eca539c9edc098d648ecd0d177) with some improvements:
 1. Multi-selection
 2. Retained selection callback
+3. Survive on rotation
-3. and more little changes...
+4. and more little changes...

 ## How to use
 ### [Sample app](app/src/main/java/com/khoben/sheetselection/sample/MainActivity.kt)